tokenika/eosfactory/docs/cases/master_account.md

-# Master Account
+# Master Account Object

-This case demonstrates how the concept of master account is applied in *EOSFactory*.
+This case demonstrates how the concept of EOSIO master account is applied in *EOSFactory*.

 ## Context